fbpx

 Smoking is prohibited in private vehicles with anyone under the age of 15 present in the vehicle.

-Smoking is prohibited at playgrounds and public beaches.
-At public beaches, the prohibition is in place from the beginning of May to the end of September.
+Smoking and the use of e-cigarettes are also prohibited on public beaches.
+The prohibition is in place from the beginning of May to the end of September.
 These prohibitions protect particularly small children from the harm caused by passive smoking.
 A further aim is to reduce the littering and environmental harm caused by smoking.

 More information